 Other duties as assigned

 Exposures to hazardous risks include radiation exposure (under the ALARA principle), potential exposure to infectious and communicable diseases, blood and body fluids, electrical equipment and chemicals.
-Potential for bodily injury due to lifting.
-Required to follow universal precautions.
-Exposure to cleaning / sterilization agents.
+Potential for bodily injury due to lifting required following universal precautions, exposure to cleaning / sterilization agents.
 Hazards will be minimal if proper safety precautions are utilized.
 Work is mainly performed in an area with no natural light, and in close proximity to other team members.

-Candidates should complete a Candidate Profile online, submit their curriculum vitae, a cover letter which outlines their qualifications, an academic transcript, a statement of research and career development.
-Questions regarding this position should be directed to Haibo Lin, Ph.D., at HLin@nyproton.com or via telephone at 6469689072.
+Candidates should complete a Candidate Profile online, submit their curriculum vitae and a cover letter.
+Questions regarding this position should be directed to Haibo Lin, Ph.D., at HLin@nyproton.com.

 The positions will remain open to applications until filled.